akjha96/Web_Scrapping_HackerNews_python/README.md

 2. If you want more news scrapped just provide next page's url after being prompted for next URL.

 Thanks
-Enjoy Your coffee with worlds most liked Tecno top news!!!
+Enjoy Your coffee with worlds most liked Techno top news!!!